BitcoinDesign/Guide/guide/foundations/backups.md

 A basic backup can be done in a few minutes, while more advanced setups can require more time and effort, like the purchase of dedicated material.

 Let’s look at some real life examples of backup methods for single-key wallets and what they protect against.
-Multi-key setups are more complex and require their own writeup.

 <br>